 5 most common Botox complications

 Considering a Botox treatment?
-It’s important to be well informed.
-Botox is safe and effective — but only when carried out by a qualified practitioner.
+It is important to be well informed.
+Botox is widely used and considered safe when carried out by a qualified practitioner.

-In this article, we explain which complications can occur and how you can minimise risks by making the right choices.
+In this article, we explain which complications may occur and how you can minimise risks by making informed choices.

 When is Botox safe?

-Botox works by temporarily relaxing muscles, helping to smooth out wrinkles.
-It is a proven and safe treatment — but the quality and safety of your results depend on four key factors:
+Botox works by temporarily relaxing muscles, helping to soften the appearance of wrinkles.
+It is a well-established treatment, but the quality and safety of your results depend on four key factors:

-1. Your practitioner has the right qualifications – In the UK, this means being registered with the General Medical Council (GMC), the Nursing and Midwifery Council (NMC), or another recognised professional body.
+1. Your practitioner has the appropriate qualifications – In the UK, this means being registered with the General Medical Council (GMC), the Nursing and Midwifery Council (NMC), or another recognised professional body.

 2. Experience with your specific treatment – Choose a practitioner who regularly performs the procedure you are considering.

-3. Use of high-quality products – Only well-established, approved brands should be used.
+3. Use of approved, high-quality products – Only established and clinically approved products should be used.

-4. Careful execution of the treatment – A precise and professional approach ensures natural results and minimises risks.
+4. Careful delivery of the treatment – A precise and professional approach supports natural-looking results and helps reduce risks.

 The 5 most common complications